-The OceanBase Database optimizer provides two methods for manually collecting statistics: the DBMS_STATS package and the ANALYZE statement.
+The OceanBase Database optimizer mainly collects statistics manually by using the DBMS_STATS package and the ANALYZE statement.

 Note

 OceanBase Database does not support estimating the time required to collect statistics.
-We recommend that you set the ob_query_timeout parameter to a sufficiently large value to ensure that statistics collection is completed.
-If statistics collection for schema-level statistics is interrupted due to a timeout, the statistics collected so far will be retained.
+We recommend that you set the ob_query_timeout parameter to a sufficiently large value to complete the statistics collection.
+In particular, if the statistics collection for schema-level statistics is interrupted due to a timeout, the statistics that have been collected will be retained.

-- We recommend that you set the ob_query_timeout variable to a larger value at the session level.
+We recommend that you increase the ob_query_timeout variable at the session level.
 This setting only affects the current session and does not interfere with other operations.

-The OceanBase Database optimizer supports collecting table-level, schema-level, and index-level statistics by using the DBMS_STATS package.
-You can call the stored procedures gather_table_stats, gather_schema_stats, and gather_index_stats respectively.
+OceanBase Database supports collecting table-level, schema-level, and index-level statistics by using the DBMS_STATS (MySQL mode)/DBMS_STATS (Oracle mode) package.
+You can call the gather_table_stats, gather_schema_stats, and gather_index_stats stored procedures respectively.

 PROCEDURE gather_table_stats (